Presidency of John F. Kennedy: Latin America

 Kennedy sought to contain the threat of communism in Latin America by establishing the Alliance for Progress, which sent aid to some countries and sought greater human rights standards in the region.
 The Alliance for Progress drew from the Good Neighbor Policy in its peaceful engagement with Latin America, and from the Marshall Plan in its expansion of aid and economic relationships.
 Kennedy also emphasized close personal relations with Latin American leaders, frequently hosting them in the White House.
 The U.S. Information Agency was given an important role of reaching out to Latin Americans in Spanish, Portuguese, and French media.
 The goals of the Alliance for Progress included long-term permanent improvement in living conditions through the advancement of industrialization, the improvement of communications systems, the reduction of trade barriers, and an increase in the number and diversity of exports from Latin America.
 At a theoretical level, Kennedy's planners hoped to reverse the under-development of the region and its dependency on North America.
 Part of the administration's motivation was the fear that Castro's Cuba would introduce anti-American political and economic changes if development did not take place.
+In response to Kennedy's plea, Congress voted for an initial grant of $500 million in May 1961.

+The Alliance for Progress supported the construction of housing, schools, airports, hospitals, clinics and water-purification projects as well as the distribution of free textbooks to students.
+However, the program did not meet many of its goals.
+Massive land reform was not achieved; populations more than kept pace with gains in health and welfare; and according to one study, only 2 percent of economic growth in 1960s Latin America directly benefited the poor.
+In addition, American business interests continued to be more concerned about the safety of their private investments in Latin America and far less troubled about promoting social and political reform.

+U.S. presidents after the Kennedy administration were less supportive of the program and by the early 1970s, the Alliance was considered a failure.
+In 1973, the permanent committee established to implement the Alliance was disbanded by the Organization of American States.

 The administration had no role in the assassination of Rafael Trujillo in the Dominican Republic.
 It supported the government of Trujillo's successor, Juan Bosch.
 The CIA launched a covert intervention in British Guiana to deny the left-wing leader Cheddi Jagan power in an independent Guyana, and forced a reluctant Britain to participate.
 The CIA also engaged in operations in Brazil and Chile against left-wing leaders.